Charlotteis/notes/javacript/react/react.md

   places in which that datapoint is referenced
 - When updating state: get current state, update state, tell React you updated the state (`this.setState`)
+- To tell a component it is stateful, define the `getInitialState` function (a lifecycle method) within the component class and return a non-falsey value

 ## React lifecycle hooks